-As a joint stock limited liability company incorporated in the PRC, and seeking a listing on the Hong Kong Stock Exchange, we are subject to the following three laws and regulations in China:
+As a joint stock limited liability company incorporated in the PRC, and seeking a listing on the Hong Kong Stock Exchange, we are primarily subject to the following three PRC laws and regulations:

-- The PRC Company Law, which was promulgated by the Standing Committee of the NPC on December 29, 1993, took effect on July 1, 1994 and was revised as of December 25, 1999; - The Special Regulations, which were passed by the State Council on August 4, 1994 pursuant to Articles 85 and 155 of the PRC Company Law; and - The Mandatory Provisions, which were jointly promulgated by the Securities Committee and the State Restructuring Commission on August 27, 1994, and which we, as a joint stock limited liability company seeking an overseas listing, must incorporate into our Articles of Association.
+- The PRC Company Law, which was promulgated by the Standing Committee of the NPC on December 29, 1993, took effect on July 1, 1994 and was revised as of December 25, 1999, August 28, 2004 and October 27, 2005; - Special provision of the state council concerning the Floatation and Listing Abroad of Stocks by Limited Stock Company (the "Special Regulations"), which were passed by the State Council on August 4, 1994; and - The Mandatory Provisions Regarding Companies Listing Overseas (the "Mandatory Provisions"), which were jointly promulgated by the Securities Committee of the State Council and the State Restructuring Commission on August 27, 1994, and which we, as a joint stock limited liability company seeking an overseas listing, must incorporate into our articles of association.

-Set out below is a summary of the provisions of the PRC Company Law, the Overseas Listing Special Regulations and the Mandatory Provisions applicable to us.
+Set out below is a summary of the provisions of the PRC Company Law, the Special Regulations and the Mandatory Provisions applicable to us.